CME8038 : Sustainable Industry

 To provide knowledge and understanding of the need for sustainability to be a key consideration in engineering practice.
 To underline the requirements for consideration to environmental, social and economic factors when making business decisions.

 To explain the need for Sustainable Development, the role of Chemical Engineering in society and understand the requirement for its activities to be conducted in a sustainable way.
-To show the need for Environmental, Social and Economic considerations in the management of planning and operation of new projects.
+To show the need for Environmental, Social and Economic considerations in the management of planning and operation of new projects and review methods to assess this.

 Outline Of Syllabus

-Need for sustainable development and laws of thermodynamics, limits of growth and carrying capacity, Carbon Accounting and Ecofootprinting, Carbon Offsetting; Natural Capitalism; Key Performance and Sustainability Indicators; Role of the engineer in sustainable development.
-Government strategies, Economic Intstruments,; Sustainability Principles and Policies; Stakeholder analysis, Ethical responsibility, Corporate Social Responsibility; CSR and Risk Communication, Sustainability Reporting, Media/community relations.
-This syllabus will be delivered partly through lectures and discussion but also through the use of workshops and/or class exercises.
+Drivers for sustainable development, limits of growth and carrying capacity, Carbon Accounting , Footprinting, Carbon Offsetting; Natural Capitalism; Role of the engineer in sustainable development.
+Government strategies, Economic Instruments,; Sustainability Principles and Policies; Stakeholder analysis, Sustainability Reporting, CSR, ESG Risk and Communication, Media/community relations.
+Methods of Assessment of the Sustainability of projects such as SusOp and Total Sustainability Management.
+This syllabus will be delivered partly through lectures, group work and discussion but also through the use of workshops and/or class exercises.

 Teaching Rationale And Relationship